-- Senior Medical Research Fellowship in 2013 at The University of Hong Kong
+- Senior Medical Research Fellowship in 2013 at University of Hong Kong

-- Senior Medical Research Fellowship in 2005 at The University of Hong Kong
+- Senior Medical Research Fellowship in 2005 at University of Hong Kong

-Professor Irene Ng Oi Lin is Loke Yew Professor in Pathology, Chair Professor and Head of Department of Pathology at The University of Hong Kong.
+Professor Irene Ng Oi Lin is Loke Yew Professor in Pathology and Chair Professor of the Department of Pathology at The University of Hong Kong.
 She is also the Director of the State Key Laboratory for Liver Research at The University of Hong Kong.
-In addition, Professor Ng has been serving as the Chief of Service of Department of Pathology at Queen Mary Hospital since 2017.
+In addition, Professor Ng served as Head of the Department (HKU) (2011-2019) and Chief of Service of Department of Pathology at Queen Mary Hospital (2017-2019).
 She is internationally recognized for her expertise in research in liver cancer (hepatocellular carcinoma), particularly in molecular genetics and patho-biology.
 Among her achievements have been the identification and characterization of novel genes, signaling pathways and cancer stem cells of this cancer.
 These studies have provided important insight in the understanding of hepatocarcinogenesis and help to identify potential targets in novel cancer therapy.
 She ranks among the world’s top 1% in the Institute for Scientific Information (ISI) list of most cited scientists in clinical medicine.